oraclize/docs/source/includes/_eos.md

 The EOS platform supports both C and C++ as programming languages for contracts, however the current Provable integration currently supports **C++ only**.

 <aside class="notice">
-Provable is currently integrated with the EOSIO Mainnet and public "Jungle" Testnet.
-Soon it will also be available on public "Kylin" Testnet.
+Provable is currently integrated with the EOSIO Mainnet, the public "Jungle" Testnet and the public "Kylin" Testnet.
 </aside>

 <aside class="notice">